redhat-cop/openshift-toolkit/quota-management/README.md

 ### Quota Files

-First off, each quota is definied in its own YAML file (`./files/quota-small.yml`, `./files/quota-medium.yml`, `./files/quota-large.yml`) in a git repo.
+First off, each quota is defined in its own YAML file (`./files/quota-small.yml`, `./files/quota-medium.yml`, `./files/quota-large.yml`) in a git repo.
 Each file contains the same _List_ of objects all with the same names:

 ```
 $ awk '/name:/{print}' files/quota-*.yml